AnnieWannie/Photo_UploaderJS/README.md

 #### Currently in the work ToDo
-Need to add functionality to fetch just the users images if desired **AND** images of **ALL** users if desired from the backend.
-Being able to fetch every image submitted by users would be fun and interesting along with adding a sense of community. *who am I kidding I'm the only one using this thing lol*
+Want to implement displaying First Name, Last Name, and name of submitted image when called from the backend.
+Also need to add style and flavor to the site; for the most part the website has substance now its time for a little style.

 ***Dependencies on Concurrently, Nodemon, Multer, React, and Express***